This post was originally published in June 2018. It has been updated with the best and most current stress relief tips for when life feels too hard.

 Read a Book

 Stay away from self-help and non-fiction.
-Read something fantastical – something that takes you to a far away place.
+Read something fantastical or romantic – something that takes you to a far away place.
 Sure, it’s an escape from your problems, but sometimes an escape is all it takes to make your life feel a little less complicated.
+I’m a big fan of adorable romcoms when I’m feeling blue.
+And if I just can’t deal with sappiness, I usually reach for magical realism.
+Talk about a wild escape!

 Talk it Out

 I’ve mentioned the Headspace app on a few occasions.
 This has been really beneficial for me, personally.
 There’s literally a pack called “Managing Anxiety” and another one specifically for “Stress,” so if you’re feeling extra overwhelmed, try meditating twice (or more) in one day.
-They’re only 10-15 minutes long, so you’ve certainly got time.
+Some of them are only 3 minutes long, so you’ve certainly got time.
+I’ll often pause my work just to have a moment of mindfulness at my desk.
+It can turn my entire day around!

 Cute Animal Videos

-Sure, it might sound silly, but there have been days where I’m literally in tears because of all the stress, but the second my fiancé sends me a video of kittens mewing or a puppy rolling down a hill, there’s a smile on my face.
+Sure, it might sound silly, but there have been days where I’m literally in tears because of all the stress, but the second my husband sends me a video of kittens mewing or a puppy rolling down a hill, there’s a smile on my face.
 It’s hard to resist feeling good when you’re watching adorable animals.
+There are plenty on YouTube and you can also find them on Instagram or TikTok!

 If you’re feeling overwhelmed by life and it brings you to the point of tears, you’re not alone.
 If the stress makes you just want to sleep forever, you’re not alone.
 These tips are because I’m with you and experience stress and anxiety on a regular basis.
 I’m no doctor, but these ways to relieve stress have proven helpful in times of dire need.
 However, if you’re in a place where these tips are just not cutting it, always seek professional help (that’s been life-changing for me as well)!